-Determination of the ratio of the effective cross-sections due to Compton and Photoelectric effects as a function of photons energy.
+Determination of the ratio of the effective cross-sections due to

-In the energy range up to 2MeV, gamma rays interact with matter by two processes:
+Gamma rays interact with matter by three processes: Compton Scattering, Photoelectric Effect and Pair Production (whenever tln the energy range up to 2MeV, gamma rays interact with matter by two processes:

-- Photoelectric Effect, dominant at energy less than 100 KeV.
-In this process the photon energy is completely transferred to atomic electron bounded γ + atom \rightarrow ion + e- - Compton Scattering, linked to the elastic collision between electrons and photons and relevant at 1MeV energy level
+Photoelectric Effect, dominant at energy less than 100 KeV.
+In this process the photon energy is completely transferred to atomic electron bounded

-$\gamma + e^- \rightarrow \gamma' + e^{-i}$
+$$\gamma$$ + atom \rightarrow ion + e-

-The predominant mode of interaction depends on the energy of the incident photons and the atomic number of the material with which they are interacting.
-From the acquired y-spectrum, it is possible to estimate the fraction of events due to Compton scattering and those caused by the photoelectric.
+Compton Scattering, linked to the elastic collision between electrons and photons and relevant at 1MeV energy level with which they are interacting.
+From the acquired γ -spectrum, it is possible to estimate the fraction of events due to Compton scattering and those caused by the photoelectric.
 The ratio of the event fractions is used to determine the ratio of the two effective cross-sections that depends on the detector size.
-The experiment can be performed by using to different set-ups: